Bell pattern: Sub-Saharan African music

-Gerhard Kubik notes that key patterns are not universally found in sub-Saharan Africa:like Ghana "Their geographical distribution mainly covers those parts of Africa where I.A.4 (Kwa languages) and the 'western stream' of the I.A.5 (Benue–Congo languages), or 'Bantu' languages are spoken, with offshoots into the Lower Zambezi valley and the Nyasa/Ruvuma area in southeast Africa" [within the larger Niger–Congo-B group].
+Gerhard Kubik notes that key patterns are not universally found in sub-Saharan Africa: "Their geographical distribution mainly covers those parts of Africa where I.A.4 (Kwa languages) and the 'western stream' of the I.A.5 (Benue–Congo languages), or 'Bantu' languages are spoken, with offshoots into the Lower Zambezi valley and the Nyasa/Ruvuma area in southeast Africa" [within the larger Niger–Congo-B group].
 Use of the patterns has since spread throughout the greater Niger–Congo language family.
-The use of iron bells (gongs) in sub-Saharan African music was popular in the Akan regions of Ghana.
+The use of iron bells (gongs) in sub-Saharan African music is linked to the early iron-making technology spread by the great Bantu migrations.
+The spread of the African bell patterns is probably similarly linked.

 Kubik observes that "at the broadest level," the various key patterns "are all interrelated."
 Key patterns exist in their own right, as well as in relation to the three inner reference levels of elementary pulsation, main reference beat, and primary cycle.
 Kubik further states that key patterns represent the structural core of a musical piece, something like a condensed and extremely concentrated expression of the motional possibilities open to the participants (musicians and dancers).

 Key patterns are generated through cross-rhythm.
 They typically consist of 12 or 16 pulses, and have a bipartite structure, which evenly divides the pattern into two rhythmically opposed cells of 6 or 8 pulses each.
 The key pattern defines the musical period; the first cell is antecedent, and the second is consequent.
 The asymmetrical array of attack-points contradicts the metrical symmetry of the two cells.